qgis/QGIS-Documentation/source/docs/training_manual/forestry/map_georeferencing.rst

 coordinates you have entered to find what the problem is.
 You can use the image above as a guide.

-Once you are happy with your control points save your ground control points, in case that you will need them later, and you will:
+Once you are happy with your control points, you can save them for later use:

 * :menuselection:`File --> Save GCP points as...`.
 * In the folder :kbd:`exercise_data\\forestry\\digitizing`, name the file